daDiz/cvae-glp/README.md

 1. move the datasets folder to this folder

-2. create a python2 virtual environment and install the libraries listed in requirements.txt (e.g. pip install -r requirements.txt)
+2. python-2.7 and Tensorflow < 2.0, see requirements.txt (e.g. pip install -r requirements.txt)

 Note: This code is tested in python 2.7 on a linux machine.